dmd-program/dmd-100/projects/narrative_project_social_design_option.md

 #### Brainstorming
 1. Form group of 3-4 people and hold a real-time discussion or video chat.
-  - Assign someone to be a record the ideas.
+  - Roles: Assign someone to be a record the ideas.
-2. As a group, choose three categories that seem the most interesting from the following list:
+2. As a group, choose three categories that seem the most interesting from the following list (or add your own category):
   - education
   - economy
   - health/wellness